manish978973/IoT-driven-Smart-Inventory-management-using-SCION-protocol/README.md

   <ul>
     <li><u>CONFIGURING SCION SERVER</u> <p>
       •	Act as a TCP Socket client and fetch UID values from Python TCP socket server whenever the card is swiped with RFID sensor.

+      Run the command python RFID_TH_SERVER.py to start the Python TCP socket server and fetch values from RFID to the server side.

 •	Fetch appropriate weight values from load cell [4]-HX711 [5] sensor.
-•	The product data like name, expiry date, capacity and so on are also hard coded for each UID in the SCION [1]  server go script.
+•	The product data like name, expiry date, capacity and so on are also hard coded for each UID from RFID in the SCION [1]  server go script.
 •	Amalgamate product data associated with respective UID and their corresponding weight as one compact JSON object and send it to requesting client SCION [1] AS node.

 This script upon execution produces a JSON object with product UID, product data and the respective real time weight readings at the SCION [1] client AS node.
 The script is executed by running the below command as shown.

 •	“go run weight_server_full_rv2.go -s 19-ffaa:1:161,[192.168.137.185]:30102”

 Where “30102” indicates the port number, “[192.168.137.185]” is the detected dynamic IP of the Raspberry Pi [2] and “19-ffaa:1:161” is the SCION [1] AS node installed on the Pi.
-The complete script can be found in the appendix section.

  </p></li>